Nerve net: Anatomy

 A nerve net is a diffuse network of cells that can congregate to form ganglia in some organisms, but does not constitute a brain.
 In terms of studying nerve nets, Hydra are an ideal class of Cnidaria to research and on which to run tests.
 Reasons why they are popular model organisms include the following: their nerve nets have a simple pattern to follow, they have a high rate of regeneration, and they are easy to manipulate in experimental procedures.

 There are two categories of nerve cells that are found in the nerve nets of Hydra: ganglion and sensory.
 While ganglion cells are normally found near the basal ends of the epithelial cells, sensory cells generally extend in an apical direction from the muscle processes of the basal ends.
 While Ganglia generally provide intermediary connections between different neurological structures within a nervous system, sensory cells serve in detecting different stimuli which could include light, sound, touch or temperature.

 There are many subsets of neurons within a nerve net and their placement is highly position specific.
 Every subset of a nerve net has a constant and regional distribution.
-In a Hydra, cell bodies of epidermal sensory cells are usually found around the mouth at the hypostome's apical tip, neurite's are usually directed down the sides of the hypostome in a radial direction, and ganglion cells are found in the hypostome's basal region (in between tentacles and just below the head).
+In a Hydra, cell bodies of epidermal sensory cells are usually found around the mouth at the hypostome's apical tip, neurites are usually directed down the sides of the hypostome in a radial direction, and ganglion cells are found in the hypostome's basal region (in between tentacles and just below the head).
 Nerve nets contain intermediate neurons which allow for modulation of neural activity which occurs between the sensation of the stimulus and motor output.